sbrow/skirmish/skir/README.md

 	skir version

-Version prints the skir version.
+Version prints the installed version of skir.